Kunalbhaipatel/Shaker-Optimization-ZIP/README.md

-# Shaker ZIP CSV Analyzer
+# Shaker ZIP CSV Analyzer with ETL

-This Streamlit app allows users to upload `.zip` files containing large `.csv` sensor data files.
-It extracts them in-memory, displays key stats, and provides interactive visualizations — all without storing files permanently.

-## Features
-- Upload ZIP file and select any CSV inside
-- Memory-safe: No server-side storage
-- Histogram and scatter plot explorer
+This version of the Streamlit app includes ETL (Extract, Transform, Load) capabilities to safely load and clean CSV files within a ZIP archive.
+- Skips malformed lines
+- Cleans headers and converts columns to numeric types when possible
-- Fixed for Streamlit Cloud deployment
+- More robust error handling for visualization